Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

   mode for approximately 3 to 5 minutes.
 During this time, the aircraft must remain stationary on the ground or in level unaccelerated flight.

-> **Note:** If an alignment past coarse exists with no NAV COMP failure and the RIO switches to
+> 💡 If an alignment past coarse exists with no NAV COMP failure and the RIO switches to
 > IMU/AM, the READY light will flash, indicating that if the switch is not returned to INS within 5
 > seconds the INS mode cannot be re-entered without completing a new alignment.